-“An absolute knockout!”
 “Wowzers!”
-“Incredibly moist.”
+“Incredibly moist.” “”An absolute knockout!”
 “Just the right amount of banana flavor.”
-“Tasted just like banana bread.”
 “A crowd-pleaser!”
 “Fabulous.”
 “Perfect.”
-That’s what folks are saying about this banana bread muffins recipe that makes a small batch of muffins or mini muffins.
-Just enough to satiate a craving—no more, no less.
+That’s what folks are saying about this banana bread muffins recipe that makes a small batch of muffins or mini muffins dolloped with a simple yet oh so satisfying spiced chai cream.
+Just enough to satiate a craving—no more, no less. –Renee Schettler

-- 3 tablespoons (1 1/2 ounces) unsalted butter, melted, plus more for the muffin tin
+- 3 tablespoons (1 1/2 oz) unsalted butter, melted, plus more for the muffin tin

 - 3 tablespoons granulated sugar

 - 1 large egg yolk

 - Pinch salt

 - Preheat the oven to 350°F (177°C) and lightly butter a muffin tin containing 6 muffin cups or a mini-muffin tin containing 12 mini muffin cups.

 - In a medium bowl, mash the banana very well with a fork.
 Stir in the melted butter, granulated sugar, honey, and egg yolk and mix until completely combined.
 Sprinkle the flour, baking soda, and salt over the wet ingredients and stir to combine.